Why ChatGPT doesn't recommend your brand

 Related reading

 Google AI Overviews run on a third of commercial queries and keep clicks in the SERP.
-Here are 7 changes that get your brand named in the answer.
+Here are 7 changes that get your brand named in the answer, plus a 30-minute audit and 2-month plan.

 Perplexity cites 4-8 sources per answer and the patterns are learnable.
-Here are the 8 we see in cited content, with copy-paste tactics.
+Here are the 8 patterns we see in cited content, with the tactics that got FixAEO cited in our own category.

 AEO audit checklist: 30 signals across 7 categories — from crawler access to per-engine verification.
 Copy it into Notion and run your audit today.